Prostate Problems Erectile Disfunction

 Clinical Evidence: Does PEMF Really Work for BPH?

-The Landmark 28-Day Study
+The Landmark 28-Day Human Study

 Study Results: